cristobalehc/idionomics/README.md

 Idionomic science inverts the order of operations:

-1. **Unit first.** Fit a model to each person's time series independently, capturing that person's unique dynamics, autocorrelation structure, and effect sizes.
+1. **Unit first.** Fit a model to each person's time series independently, capturing that person's unique dynamics, residual structure, and effect sizes.
 2. **Group later.** Aggregate the individual estimates with meta-analytic methods that explicitly represent and quantify heterogeneity across people (unsupervised clustering and other estimate-based methods are planned for future releases).

 This preserves the individual's data structure, produces person-specific estimates that can be reported back to participants or explored as a basis for personalized intervention, and provides honest group-level summaries that distinguish "the average effect is X" from "most people show effect X", "the average effect is null but there are significant effects at both sides", and similar patterns that a single pooled estimate might drastically obscure.